 CYT-6091 has been tested in a Phase 1 clinical trial with advanced stage cancer patients.
 Numerous tumor types were represented in the clinical study.
 This included tumors of the breast, lung, pancreas and colon.
 Tumor types included: sarcoma, adenocarcinoma, and sarcoma.
 No serious adverse events and no dose limiting toxicity were observed, despite the administration of 3x the previous maximum tolerated dose of TNF.
 Unlike the ILP procedure, which can only be performed once, patients will be able to repeatedly receive TNF carried by our CYT-6091 nanomedicine.
 And since the blood vessels feeding a patient’s tumor(s) are not themselves cancerous, we do not expect to see traditional resistance develop to CYT-6091.

-We know TNF combined with chemotherapy can achieve a 95% response rate in limb tumors treated using the ILP procedure.
+We know TNF combined with chemotherapy can achieve a 95% response rate in some limb tumors treated using the ILP procedure.
 CytImmune is working to bring that high response rate to all solid tumor cancer patients.

 *We encourage patients and advocates to ask questions.
 You may enter questions in the comments section of this post, or reach out to us on Twitter, @CytImmune.